chrishrtmn/vue-master/README.md

 ## Roadmap

-1. Set up alternate template with Webpack instead of Rollup
-2. Integrate options for E2E and Unit testing
+1. Integrate options for E2E and Unit testing

 <br>